 Please note that the Register of practitioners:

-Copies of the register are charged at a fee of $2,000 + GST for each extract (each profession is considered one extract).
+Copies of each register are charged at a fee of $2000 for each copy.
 This fee may be waived for Commonwealth, state and territory agencies/entities and registration authorities.
-Please email our Practitioner information exchange (PIE) on firstname.lastname@example.org if you wish to purchase an extract of the Register of practitioners.
+Please email our Practitioner information exchange (PIE) on email@example.com if you wish to purchase an extract of the Register of practitioners.

 The Department of Health make this data available through an online data tool.
 Accessing this tool is straightforward and provides information on a range of registration and workforce data, such as demographics, specialties, hours worked, scope of practice and area of practice.
 For further information on, or access to, the workforce survey data, please go to the Department of Health’s website Health Workforce Data page.

 When our data and information are used for research purposes, they are often published as research outcomes in academic journals and publications.
-Below is a list of published research where data and/or information from AHPRA and National Boards have been used by researchers.
+Below is a list of published research where other researchers have used Ahpra and National Board data and where Ahpra has carried out its own research.
+Where publications can be accessed freely by the public, links to these external websites have been provided.

 This list of publications is provided for general information only, and readers should assess whether the information is relevant for them.

-Where publications can be accessed freely by the public, links to these external websites have been provided.
-To the extent permitted by law, AHPRA excludes liability for any loss (including loss from viruses) caused by use or reliance on the links included in the publication list.
+To the extent permitted by law, Ahpra excludes liability for any loss (including loss from viruses) caused by use or reliance on the links included in the publication list.

 We are able to answer many requests for information, including data, without having to fill out an official data access request form.